Types of Undergraduate Study Abroad Programs

 Looking to fulfill an internship and desire to gain a global experience that will set you apart from your peers?
 Concordia St. Paul offers a variety of programs in which you can gain invaluable work experience during a semester or over the summer.
 Take your career preparation to the next level by considering a business internship in Germany or China, a biology field placement in Ecuador or Costa Rica, or student teach in Shanghai or Ireland.
 The world awaits!
 Contact [email protected] today to discuss your international internship possibilities.

 International Internships are unpaid and placements vary with many fields being represented.
 Add an internship to your semester abroad or complete an internship over the summer.
-Browse internship options: Internship Search
+Begin Advising by creating an Advising Application, make an Advising Appointment, Browse internship options: Internship Search

 International Student Teaching